-CO1: Learn the social, political and cultural milieus of various Commonwealth countries.
+CO1: Learn the themes and techniques of New Literatures.

-- CO2: Learn the impact of colonisation on native people and their literature. - CO3: Read the representative texts of various literatures like African, Australian, Canadian and Caribbean countries. - CO4: Learn to appreciate the perspectives and concerns of commonwealth writings. - CO5: Appreciate the use of various literary devices by commonwealth writers. - CO6: Specify the classification and characteristics of aesthetics of commonwealth Literature.
+- CO2: Learn the impact of colonisation on native people and their literature. - CO3: Read and appreciate the texts of various literatures like African, Australian, Canadian and Caribbean countries. - CO4: Learn the perspectives and concerns of New Literatures in English. - CO5: Appreciate the use of literary devices by commonwealth writers.